kimtth/awesome-azure-openai-llm/README.md

   According to my understanding, MRKL is implemented by using ReAct framework in langchain ,which is called `zero-shot-react-description`.
 The original ReAct is been implemented in `react-docstore` agent type.

   ps.
 MRKL is published at 1 May 2022, earlier than ReAct, which is published at 6 Oct 2022.

+#### Langchain Memory

+1. `ConversationBufferMemory`: Stores the entire conversation history.
+1. `ConversationBufferWindowMemory`: Stores recent messages from the conversation history.
+1. `Entity Memory`: Stores and retrieves entity-related information.
+1. `Conversation Knowledge Graph Memory`: Stores entities and relationships between entities.
+1. `ConversationSummaryMemory`: Stores summarized information about the conversation.
+1. `ConversationSummaryBufferMemory`: Stores summarized information about the conversation with a token limit.
+1. `ConversationTokenBufferMemory`: Stores tokens from the conversation.
+1. `VectorStore-Backed Memory`: Leverages vector space models for storing and retrieving information.

 ### **Criticism to Langchain**